Establishing a Baseline for Gaze-driven Authentication Performance in VR: A Breadth-First Investigation on a Very Large Dataset: Results

 Using the first \num{5}~seconds for enrollment and verification, we achieved \num{0.18}\% \gls{eer} and \num{41.9}\% $\text{FRR}_{0.002\%}$.
 Using the first \num{10}~seconds for enrollment and verification, we achieved \num{0.08}\% \gls{eer} and \num{20.6}\% $\text{FRR}_{0.002\%}$.
 Using the first \num{15}~seconds for enrollment and verification, we achieved \num{0.05}\% \gls{eer} and \num{8.8}\% $\text{FRR}_{0.002\%}$.

-If we instead used a fixed enrollment duration of \num{30}~seconds and only varied the verification duration, we observed a similar trend of authentication performance improving with increasing verification duration.
+If we instead used a fixed enrollment duration of \num{30}~seconds, we observed a similar trend of authentication performance improving with increasing verification duration.
 We observed that enrolling with \num{30}~seconds and verifying with $X$~seconds (up to $X=15$) yielded roughly similar results as enrolling and verifying with $X+5$~seconds.

-\paragraph{(RQ9) Task-independence.} The prior experiments used a random saccade (jumping dot) task for both enrollment and verification.
+\paragraph{(RQ9) Task-independence.} The prior experiments used a random saccade (jumping dot) task for enrollment and verification.
 How much, if at all, would performance change by using a smooth pursuit (gliding dot) task instead?
 We used the same inputs and training/testing sets as Experiment~\expBothBoth{} for this analysis, but we trained an ensemble of \num{4}~models using a \num{4}-fold split of the training set similar to~\cite{lohr_2022_ekyt}.

 With this configuration (Experiment~\expBothBothFolds{}), when enrolling and verifying with \num{20}~seconds from random saccade tasks, we achieved \num{0.10}\% \gls{eer} and \num{22.9}\% $\text{FRR}_{0.002\%}$.
 If we instead enrolled and verified with \num{20}~seconds from smooth pursuit tasks, we achieved \num{0.10}\% \gls{eer} and \num{24.8}\% $\text{FRR}_{0.002\%}$.
 These two sets of results were very similar.